nwisnewski89/nick.wisnewski.io/content/resume/linode/index.md

 ## Reason for Leaving

 Upper management was rapidly shifting project priorities, and I had the opportunity to return to Nuix which ultimately at the time felt like a better fit for where I was at in my career.
-But the position was a very good learning experience, and I gained a lot of technical knowledge especially with Docker and Python.
+But, the position was a very good learning experience, and I gained a lot of technical knowledge especially with Docker and Python.